 This location is the standard directory for locally installed applications that are not managed by the package manager.

-Finally, navigate to the installation directory and register Tor Browser as a desktop application so it appears in your application menu:
+Navigate to the installation directory and register Tor Browser as a desktop application:

 cd /usr/local/share/tor-browser